arunleer/arunleer.github.io/README.md

-# Personal Portfolio Project - Iteration #1
+# Personal Portfolio Project - Iteration #1 - arun.wiki

 The purpose of this project is to deploy custom-coded static HTML5, CSS3 and JavaScript webpages with Git pull functionality, GitHub file management, GitHub Pages, Google Domain Forwarding for non-profit promotional purposes.